 Simon Thurley, chief executive of English Heritage (left), will speak at the opening event at Chiswick House on Thursday September 11th.
 He will talk about his book The Building of England: How the History of England has Shaped our Buildings.
 Simon was closely involved in the restoration of Chiswick House which he describes as a ‘jewel’ in The Building of England.

 We’re delighted to announce the details of the keynote event on Saturday night, September 13th 2014 (below).

 Sasha Wilkins of LibertyLondonGirl.com

 In a special The Books That Built Me salon for the Chiswick Book Festival, Harper’s Bazaar’s Helen Brocklebank will be in conversation with Sasha Wilkins, fashion journalist, former magazine editor and founder of the award-winning LibertyLondonGirl.com.
 Sasha is a social media phenomenon, with over 100,000 Twitter followers.
-Don’t miss the Festival Drinks Reception (from 6pm), goody bags, a free copy of Bazaar, a prize draw for all ticket-holders, and the chance to tell us your own Books That Built Me.
+Don’t miss the Festival Drinks Reception (from 6pm), plus a prize draw for all ticket-holders, a free copy of Bazaar and the chance to tell us your own Books That Built Me.
 Supported by Bown Design and Build and others.

 St Michael & All Angels Church, £10 (or £20, to include a year’s subscription to Bazaar)

 Three of this year’s authors have been longlisted for the Samuel Johnson Prize 2014.
 Congratulations to Jessie Childs, Helen Macdonald and Caroline Moorehead.
 You can see them all on Saturday September 13th, for the price of a Saturday Day Pass.
 Book now.